cetusarto/MyAnimeList/README.md

 |     true|129216548| 57.73425621131435|
 +---------+---------+------------------+
 ```
-It is shown that besides the application not letting users score without having watched the anime, a big group of users that have completed it, simply do not leave their score.
+For the 42% (interactions without score) it is shown that besides the application not letting users score without having watched the anime, a big group of users that have completed it, simply do not leave their score.
 ```
 +-------------+--------+------------------+
 |       status|   count|        percentage|